A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 It’s easy to see why – between all the holiday-themed events taking place in November and December, there’s always something to see and do here in the winter!

-The Historic District along Washington Avenue is transformed into a Christmas market in the holiday season, with dozens of shops and stalls with everything from gifts to snacks and hot drinks.
+The Historic District along Washington Avenue is transformed into a Christmas market in the holiday season.

 Where to stay: